Bogglian/boggler/CONTRIBUTING.md

 In addition, it is efficient to substitute any role of function.
 ```

+When creating a commit message, avoid duplication of words as much as possible.
+If there are many overlap of words, the document becomes unnatural.

+Also, the title of the commit message should be written in the current form, not the past or future form.

 ## Issue Template

 We are using [issue templates](.github/ISSUE_TEMPLATE/).